jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 lane, and another little smudge of blood showed that it was he who had been hurt.
 When he came to the highroad at the other end, I found that the pavement had been cleared, so there was an end to that clue.

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 180

 “On entering the house, however, I examined, as you remember, the sill and framework of the hall window with my lens, and I could at once see that someone